-This winter tradition was actually banned for several centuries, without a “thaw under the ice,” as it were, until European immigrants started landing on America’s shores.
-Of course, Christmas wasn’t even a holiday in America yet, and its observance was seen as too frivolous is several colonies (as we’ve written about in past holiday blogs).
+For many centuries, this winter tradition remained prohibited, without any signs of a thaw, until European immigrants arrived on American soil.
+Interestingly, Christmas wasn’t even recognized as a holiday in America at that time, and its celebration was considered frivolous in numerous colonies (as we’ve written about in past holiday blogs).

 But “when Christmas celebrations became legal in the 1680s, gift giving boomed.
 Rural Americans carved wooden toys and made pieces of needlework in the agricultural off-season to give to family members and neighbors.
 The Industrial Revolution saw those handmade items replaced with mass-manufactured trinkets and toys.